 Between the time, energy and money involved, straightening your teeth can sometimes feel like an intimidating process.
 Fortunately, at-home clear aligner services like AlignerCo have made this process a lot easier — and much less expensive.

-AlignerCo’s sticker price is just $1,145, compared to the $5,000 average cost of Invisalign.
-But still, spending over a thousand dollars is a significant investment, and you may be wondering what your actual cost will be at the end of the day.
-This can be somewhat difficult to calculate on your own between discounts, financing, add-ons and aftercare.
+AlignerCo’s sticker price is just $995, compared to Invisalign’s $5,000 average.
+But spending nearly a thousand dollars is still a significant investment, and you may be wondering what your bottom-line cost will be.
+This can be difficult to calculate on your own between discounts, financing, add-ons, and aftercare.

 That’s what we’re here to clear up.
 In this guide, we’ll lay out all the factors that play a role in your total treatment cost, and give you a better idea of the amount you can expect to spend on AlignerCo treatment.